Quantitative quenched Voronoi percolation and applications: Introduction

 \subsection{An application: Reimer's inequality and the annealed percolation function}

-In this subsection, we explain how one can use~\eqref{e.main2} in order to obtain estimates on annealed probabilities of arm events.
+In this subsection, we explain how one can use~\eqref{e.main2} in order to obtain some estimates on the annealed probabilities of arm events.
 We first need to define the disjoint occurrence of two events.
-If $\omega$ is a coloured configuration, we write $\eta(\omega)$ for the underlying non-coloured point process.
-If $A$ and $B$ are two events measurable with respect to the coloured configuration $\omega$ restricted to a bounded domain, we write
+If $\omega$ is a coloured configuration, we write $\eta(\omega)$ for the underlying non-coloured set of points (i.e.\ $\eta(\omega)$ is such that $\omega \in \{-1,1\}^{\eta(\omega)}$).
+Recall that $\Omega$ is the set of all coloured configurations.
+If $A,B \subseteq \Omega$ are measurable with respect to the coloured configuration $\omega$ restricted to a bounded domain, we write